Rise and Fall (TV series): Critical reception

 The Guardian reviewer described the series as "The Apprentice Traitors Big Brother" and gave 3 out of 5 stars, concluding that "so far there are no revealing interactions between the proles and the blinged-up bosses, nothing to compete with the psychological subtlety and strain of The Traitors’ extended bluffs.
 Beneath that shiny veneer of newness is an old-fashioned, backstabbing bunfight between unlikable people – entertaining, yes, but business as usual."

 The reviewer from The Telegraph described Rise and Fall as "The Traitors’ garish little cousin", adding that "contestants in the The Traitors had to do mean things but it was always just a game; here, you suspect that some of them just aren’t very nice people."
 The Telegraph gave the show 2 out of 5 marks.

 The Lancashire Post concluded that Rise and Fall was "not immediately gripping, but as time goes by the dynamic becomes more and more fascinating, and especially after this week, you can’t help hoping for a revolution".

 At the end of the first week, The Observer described Rise and Fall as trying to be "a primetime TV treatise on capitalism and power".
 It criticised it for too many of the contestants being "hyper-camera-aware wannabes" and the tasks as "Torture TV" that would put off families from watching.

 After the end of the second week, The Tab highlighted the lack of diversity amongst the Rulers, suggesting that 'unconscious bias' was having an effect.
 All four ethnic minority rulers had been voted out, followed by the remaining two women, leaving all six rulers as white men.
 The Tab concluded that "the show right now has a real problem and looks questionable".

 International versions

 It was revealed in July 2023 that TVN Warner Bros.
 Discovery Group had obtained the rights to the Rise and Fall format and Constantin Entertainment Polska had begun looking for contestants for a Polish version of the show, called Na szczyt (meaning To the Top).

-In September 2025 an Indian version began streaming on MX Player hosted by Ashneer Grover.
+In September 2025 an Indian version began streaming on MX Player, hosted by Ashneer Grover.
+The series was renewed for season 2 in September 2026 hosted by Cricketer Virender Sehwag.